ARAD

 Ernö Kiss (Kishian in Armenian) 1799-1849

-Ernö Kiss (Kishian) was one of the leaders of the Hungarian Revolution 1849.
+Ernö Kiss was one of the leaders of the Hungarian Revolution 1849.
 He was a descendant of a very old Armenian Transylvanian family, the Acontz.
-Ernö Kiss was at that time one of the richest people in Hungary.
+Ernö Kiss was one of the wealthiest people in Hungary at the time .
 After graduating from the Theresianum in Vienna, he began his military career in 1818 in a Cavalry regiment of the imperial army.
-In 1845 he was commander of the 2nd (Hannover) Hussar Regiment.
-Among the later martyrs of Arad, József Nagysándor and Károly Vécsey also served under his command.
-He was one of the few high-ranking imperial officers who crossed into the Hungarian army and served in the war of independence.
-In the spring of 1848, he and his regiment were stationed in Kikindinda, so from the beginning he took part in the battles against the Serbian insurgents.
-His name is associated with the first major victory in the south.
-He received the Hungarian Military Order of Merit II. class.
+In 1845 he was commander of the 2nd Hannover Hussar Regiment.
+Among those who later became martyrs at Arad- József Nagysándor and Károly Vécsey -had served under his command.
+He was one of the few high-ranking imperial officers who defected to the Hungarian army, taking part in battles against Serbian insurgents from the outbreak of the war.
+His name is associated with the first major victory in the south, and he received the Hungarian Military Order of Merit Second Class.
 He replaced the Minister of War several times until the end of the War of Independence.
 It is a historical fact that ittebei Ernö Kiss a land owner of 80,000 acres holding, at the outbreak of the War of Independence, contributed an entire hussar regiment with horses and uniforms for the cause.
-He was captured by a Russians and then the Austrians.
-Ernő Kiss’s death sentence was changed from death by rope to death by bullet because he did not command troops fighting against imperial troops.
-In a letter he wrote ,that he tried to mediate for peace between the two empires.
-His last words were “My God, will the youth of the new age be whole?
-The glorious saints of Árpád vigil over the Hungarian youth, so that their hearts may belong to Christ and their lives to their homeland.
+He was captured by Russians forces and later by the Austrians.
+Ernő Kiss’s death sentence was commuted from hanging to execution by firing squad because he had not commanded troops that fought against imperial troops.
+In a letter he wrote, that he had attempted to mediate peace between the two empires.

 x Logo: Shield Security